tleonhardt/Python_Interface_Cpp/cython/integrate/Readme.md

 method to be overridden by python methods, even when called from within cython.
 This does add a tiny overhead compared to cdef methods.

-Speedup: TBD times over pure Python.
+Speedup: 5 times over pure Python.

 ## Step 5 - Replacing Python standard library calls with C library calls